-If you are using the Mozilla Mark(s)trademark for the unaltered binaries you are distributing, you may not charge for that product without prior written permission from Mozilla.
+If you are using the Mozilla trademark for the unaltered binaries you are distributing, you may not charge for that product without prior written permission from Mozilla.
 By not charging, we mean the Mozilla product must be without cost and its distribution (whether by download or other media) may not be subject to a fee, or tied to subscribing to or purchasing a service, or the collection of personal information.
-If you want to sell the product and do not have written permission from Mozilla, you may do so, but you must call that product by another name - - one unrelated to Mozilla or any of the Mozilla Marks (see the sections on "Modifications" and "Related Software" below).
-Remember that we do not want the public to be confused.
+If you want to sell the product and do not have written permission from Mozilla, you may do so, but you must call that product by another name.